Skip to content

 A Day in the Life of a Community Manager

-The life of a community manager tends to have some fairly similar tasks, whether paid or volunteer.
-Community Management can be a piece of Social Media Marketing and Management, but it doesn’t, strictly, have to be.
+Whether paid or volunteer, the life of a community manager tends to be fairly similar.
+Community management can be a piece of Social Media Marketing and Management, but it doesn’t, strictly, have to be.

-This is not always topics as it can also encompass changes to the site’s blog (if any) and Facebook fan page (if it exists).
+This is not always topics as it can also encompass informing users about changes in the site’s blog (if any) and even a Facebook fan page (if it exists).

-The discussion piece evolves as the community evolves.
-In a tiny community of fewer than one thousand users, the Community Manager’s content may turn out to be the only new content for weeks!
+This discussion piece evolves as the community evolves.
+In a community of fewer than one thousand users, the Community Manager’s content might be the only new content for weeks!
+Which…can sometimes be problematic.

-As such, it can loom very, very large, but can also have a much stronger ameliorative effect if the other content being created is overly snarky.
+As such, it can loom very, very large, but can also have a much stronger calming effect if other content is snarky.

-As the community grows, the Community Manager’s contributions should proportionately diminish but there should still be some involvement.
-Otherwise the Community Manager can be seen as hanging back a bit too much.
+As the community grows, the Community Manager’s contributions should diminish.
+But there should still be some involvement.
+Otherwise members may feel the Community Manager is hanging back a bit too much.

 On Topic/Off Topic